22/7 (group): 2019–present: Departure of Hanakawa, 22/7's anime adaptation

-On July 22, 2019, the music video for their fourth single, "Nani mo Shite Agerarenai" was released, becoming the first of their releases to reveal all 11 characters.
+On July 22, 2019, the music video for their fourth single, "Nani mo Shite Agerarenai" was released, becoming the first of their releases to include all eleven characters.
 The single was released on August 21, 2019, with the disc debuting in 4th with 29,000 units sold in its first week on the Oricon Weekly Singles Chart.
 On December 11, 2019, Mei Hanakawa announced that she was leaving the group due to health issues.
 Hanakawa's final performance with the group was held on December 24, 2019, where Uta Kawase was introduced as a new member taking over the role of Nicole Saitō.

 In February 2020, Takatsuji and Kuraoka went on hiatus due to poor health; Takatsuji resumed activities with the group on May 15 while Kuraoka returned to the group in September 2020.
 On December 1, 2020, Takeda went on hiatus to focus on her studies.
 On December 23, 2020, Hokaze announced she was leaving the group to pursue voice acting full-time, her final release with the group being "Boku ga Motteru Mono nara", which was released on February 28, 2021.
 On March 22, 2021, it was announced Takeda would return on April 10, 2021.

 The remaining eight members continued to perform activities.
 On September 29, 2021, Umino and Kuraoka announced they were leaving the group in November while Takeda announced she was leaving in December.
 Umino stated her reason for leaving is to pursue voice acting full-time; Kuraoka stated it was to find a career path suitable for her; and Takeda stated she wanted to pursue a career as a model and television personality.
 On November 2, 2021, it was announced that Takatsuji would be leaving the group following a series of unexplained absences from work.
-Following the departures of the five members, the project announced on December 27, 2021 that they were retiring the five characters played by them.
+Following the departures of the five members, the project announced on December 27, 2021 they were retiring the five characters played by them.